EstherAlo/DAREY.IO-Projects/Project3/Project3.md

 export default Todo;
 ```

-Then in your Todo.js file you write the following code:
+Then in your Todo.js file you add the following code:

 ```
 import React, {Component} from 'react';